douglascraigschmidt/LiveLessons/Java8/README.md

   used in conjunction with a constructor reference.

 . ex8 - This example shows how to reduce and/or multiply big fractions
-  using a wide range of CompletableFuture features.
+  using a wide range of CompletableFuture features, including many completion stage methods and exception handling methods.

 . ex9 - This example uses a Java 8 ConcurrentHashMap and Java 8
   function-based method reference to compute/cache/retrieve prime